RyanO-K/CEN3031_Team_Azul/README.md

 ​
 ### API's Used
 ​
-Material-UI – Used for react styling and buttons
+Material-UI: Used for react styling and buttons
 ​
-React-Spring – Used for moon and cloud parallax displayed on the home page ​
+React-Spring: Used for moon and cloud parallax displayed on the home page ​
-Google Sign-in – Used as an alternative way for users to sign up/in
+Google Sign-in: Used as an alternative way for users to sign up/in

-Axios HTTP Requests - Used to send information back and forth from the client to the server
+Axios HTTP Requests: Used to send information back and forth from the client to the server

 Firebase authentication: Secure passwords which can also be reset